fornwall/rust-script/docs/README.md

 - `-D`/`--dep-extern`: do both of the above.
 - `-t`/`--template`: Specify a custom template for this expression (see section on templates).

-<a name="filters"></a>
-### Stream Filters
+## Filters

-You can use `rust-script` to write a quick stream filter, by specifying a closure to be called for each line read from stdin, like so:
+You can use `rust-script` to write a quick filter, by specifying a closure to be called for each line read from stdin, like so:

 ```sh
 $ cat now.crs | rust-script --loop \